Alexander I of Russia: Domestic policy

 The Orthodox Church initially exercised little influence on Alexander's life.
 The young emperor was determined to reform the inefficient, highly centralised systems of government that Russia relied upon.
 While retaining for a time the old ministers, one of the first acts of his reign was to appoint the Private Committee, comprising young and enthusiastic friends of his own—Viktor Kochubey, Nikolay Novosiltsev, Pavel Stroganov and Adam Jerzy Czartoryski—to draw up a plan of domestic reform, which was supposed to result in the establishment of a constitutional monarchy in accordance with the teachings of the Age of Enlightenment.

-A few years into his reign the liberal Mikhail Speransky became one of the emperor's closest advisors, and he drew up many plans for elaborate reforms.
-In the Government reform of Alexander I the old Collegia were abolished and new Ministries were created in their place, led by ministers responsible to the Crown.
-A Council of Ministers under the chairmanship of the Sovereign dealt with all interdepartmental matters.
+A few years into his reign the liberal Mikhail Speransky became one of the Emperor's closest advisors, and he drew up elaborate plans for reforms.
+In the Government reform, the old Collegia were abolished and new Ministries were created in their place, led by ministers responsible to the Crown.
+A Committee of Ministers under the chairmanship of the Sovereign dealt with all interdepartmental matters.
 The State Council was created to improve the technique of legislation.
-It was intended to become the Second Chamber of representative legislature.
+It was intended to become the Second Chamber of a representative legislature.
 The Governing Senate was reorganized as the Supreme Court of the Empire.
 The codification of the laws initiated in 1801 was never carried out during his reign.

 Alexander wanted to resolve another crucial issue in Russia, the status of the serfs, although this was not achieved until 1861 (during the reign of his nephew Alexander II).
 His advisors quietly discussed the options at length.
-Cautiously, he extended the right to own land to most classes of subjects, including state-owned peasants, in 1801 and created a new social category of "free agriculturalist," for peasants voluntarily emancipated by their masters, in 1803.
+Cautiously, he extended the right to own land to most classes of subjects, including state-owned peasants, in 1801 and created a new social category of "free agriculturalist", for peasants voluntarily emancipated by their masters, in 1803.
 The great majority of serfs were not affected.

 When Alexander's reign began, there were three universities in Russia, at Moscow, Vilna (Vilnius), and Dorpat (Tartu).
 These were strengthened, and three others were founded at St. Petersburg, Kharkiv, and Kazan.
 Literary and scientific bodies were established or encouraged, and his reign became noted for the aid lent to the sciences and arts by the Emperor and the wealthy nobility.
 Alexander later expelled foreign scholars.

 After 1815 the military settlements (farms worked by soldiers and their families under military control) were introduced, with the idea of making the army, or part of it, self-supporting economically and for providing it with recruits.